MOOCdb/MOOCdbDocs/docs/Translation software.rst

 * How to run the software and
 * Different assumptions and heuristics used during the translation

-Currently translation software is available for the following three platforms - **edX, OpenedX and**.
+Currently translation software is available for the following three platforms:

 * :ref:`in-ext`